Examination of voluntary motor skills of the fingers. G

 - “Snake”;

-Standing, stretch your arms forward, put the tip of your tongue on your lower lip and close your eyes.
+Standing, stretch your arms forward, place the tip of your tongue on your lower lip and close your eyes.

-execution is correct; insufficient range; synkinesis; clumsiness of movements; movement of the whole mass; the tip of the tongue is not expressed; slowness; inaccuracy; deviation; tremor; waves; twitching; tension; turning blue; hyperkinesis; lethargy; exhaustion; salivation; held in a certain position, not kept in a certain position; movement fails
+execution is correct; insufficient range; synkinesis; clumsiness of movements; movement of the entire mass; the tip of the tongue is not pronounced; slowness; inaccuracy; deviation; tremor; waves; twitching; tension; turning blue; hyperkinesis; lethargy; exhaustibility; salivation; held in a certain position, not held in a certain position; movement fails

-- open your mouth wide and clearly pronounce the sound “a” (at this moment, the soft palate normally rises); draw a spatula over the soft palate (normally, a gag reflex should appear);
+- open your mouth wide and clearly pronounce the sound “a” (at this moment, normally, the soft palate rises); pass the spatula across the soft palate (normally, a gag reflex should appear);

-With the tongue sticking out between the teeth, puff out the cheeks and blow hard as if blowing out the flame of a candle.
+With your tongue sticking out between your teeth, puff out your cheeks and blow hard, as if blowing out a candle flame.

-execution is correct; the volume of movement is limited; synkinesis; low mobility of the palatine curtain, hyperkinesis; salivation; movement fails) deviation of the small tongue to the side.
+execution is correct; the amount of movement is limited; synkinesis; low mobility of the velum palatine, hyperkinesis; salivation; movement fails); deviation of the small tongue to the side.

 Duration and force of exhalation: